Housing in Belgium: Know the basics

 A guide on what to expect when moving to Belgium, and information on whether you should rent or buy a property in Belgium.

-As with living in any country, the simple question is whether it is more beneficial to rent a property or buy it outright.
+As with living in any country, the simple question is whether it is more beneficial to rent in Belgium or buy a Belgian property outright.
 Buying property in Belgium is relatively cheaper than in neighbouring countries, however, expats need several years to offset Belgium’s high property transaction costs.
 Thus most expats on short-term stays consider renting but the Belgian rental system also has its quirks.
-As with living in any country, the simple question is whether it is more beneficial to rent a property or buy it outright.

 Should you rent or buy?

-Renting when you first arrive is obviously a quicker accommodation solution than undertaking the formalities of a purchase, particularly if you need housing immediately.
+You can search for properties in Belgium to compare prices between renting and buying.
+Renting in Belgium when you first arrive is obviously a quicker accommodation solution than undertaking the formalities of a purchase, particularly if you need housing immediately.
 Renting is more flexible and gives you time to know the areas you would like to live long-term.

 However, if you rent initially, you should be aware that terminating a short-term contract early incurs a penalty, usually a payout of the full rental period.
 In Belgium, the standard nine-year contract is actually more flexible, as tenants can give notice any time for a set penalty.
 As repairs fall to the tenant, freedom to redecorate and renovate can offer renters similar benefits to owning a home.

 Yet buying property appears advantageous when compared to Amsterdam, London and Paris, as properties in Brussels and Antwerp can be cheaper and you tend to get a lot more for your money, although prices in Brussels are considerably higher than other areas of Belgium.
-Plus, a weakened market in recent years shows some price decreases, and mortgage interest rates are at historical lows.
+Mortgage rates have also been at historical low levels.

-But transaction costs on property or land purchases are high.
-There is a registration tax on homes (typically 12.5 percent), and combined with legal/agent fees and other taxes, total transaction costs can add up to 25 percent of the purchase price.
+But transaction costs on property or land purchases in Belgium are high.
+There is a registration tax on homes (typically 10–12.5 percent), and combined with legal/agent fees and other taxes, total transaction costs can add up to 25 percent of the purchase price.
 Plus, considering that a capital gains tax of 16.5 percent applies to properties sold within five years of purchase, short-term investments appear less beneficial.

 Thus, those contemplating a stay of less than five years or those uncertain about future plans should consider renting as their best option.
 But if Belgium will be your home for a while, taking the plunge to buy could offer value for your money.